 - Sukau - Gomantong Caves

 Day 6 Sepilok Orangutan Sanctuary

-Hop in our private transfer for a quick ride to the Sepliok Orangutan Sanctuary.
+Hop in our private transfer for a short journey to the Sepliok Orangutan Sanctuary. (approx 1 hour)

 The Sepilok Orangutan Rehabilitation Centre was set up to help re-introduce these wonderful creatures back into the wild after a life of domestication or having been orphaned.
 To aid the orangutans adapt to the wild, a supplementary diet of bananas and milk is laid out on feeding platforms twice a day.
 From the viewing platform, you can watch and photograph these charming creatures as they swing into view on ropes and vines.
 We're not permitted to hinder the orangutans as human contact must be kept to a minimum and it's essential that we follow the instructions of the park, as directed by your leader.
 There's also a short film about the orangutan rehabilitation process to watch in the reserve's interpretation centre.